Friday of the Second Week of the Great Fast – Presanctified

 Let Your ears be attentive* to the voice of my prayer.

-O God, who has accepted the long-suffering of the holy martyrs,* accept our song, O Lover of humankind,* and, through their prayers, grant us Your great mercy.
+O God, who have accepted the long-suffering of the holy martyrs,* accept our song, O Lover of man,* and through their prayers grant us Your great mercy.

 If You mark iniquities, Lord, who can stand?* But with You forgiveness is that You may be revered.